Affidavit: FBI feared Pennsylvania would seize fabled gold

 That amount of gold would be worth hundreds of millions of dollars.

-Archer wrote that he also spoke with a journalist who had done extensive research on a Civil War-era group called the Knights of the Golden Circle.
+Archer wrote that he also spoke with a journalist, identified as “Person 3," who had done extensive research on a Civil War-era group called the Knights of the Golden Circle.
 The KGC, Archer wrote, was a secret society of Confederate sympathizers that had purportedly “buried secret caches of weapons, coins, and gold and silver bullion, much of which was stolen from robberies of banks, trains carrying payroll of the Union Army during the Civil War and from northern army military posts, in southern, western and northern states."

 Archer said that a turtle carving found on a rock near the proposed dig site was “very likely ... a KGC marker for that site."